-One of the best aspects of Leicester Square is the nearby shops, restaurants and bars.
-You can find the famous M&M World, big enough to house 100 double-deckers buses.
+One of the best aspects of Leicester Square is the nearby shops, restaurants, and bars.
+You can find the famous M&M World, big enough to house 100 double-decker buses.

 Covent Garden is one of London’s top cultural and entertainment hubs.
 It is home to fashion stores, the Royal Opera House, and the Apple Market.
 The area is next to many theatres with world-famous musicals.

 The area has been a hub of entertainment since 1632 when architects and the 4th Earl of Bedford built Covent Garden into a luxury shopping and entertainment.